The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Methodology

 \subsubsection{Structure Preservation and Angle Invariance}

-We can show that the Spin-MInt algorithm preserves the geometric structure of the Poisson bracket by preserving the Casimirs' of the bracket,\cite{luesinkCasimirPreservingStochastic2024, lubichSymplecticIntegrationPostNewtonian2010} which results in conservation of the magnitude of $\bo{u}$ and further details are found in Ref.~[\!\citenum{Runeson2020}].
-The spin-vector is evolved under Eqn.~\eqref{u-prop} such that the transformation is,
+We can show that the Spin-MInt algorithm preserves the geometric structure of the Poisson bracket through the Casimirs' of the bracket,\cite{luesinkCasimirPreservingStochastic2024, lubichSymplecticIntegrationPostNewtonian2010} which results in conservation of the magnitude of $\bo{u}$ and further details are in Ref.~[\!\!\citenum{Runeson2020}].
+The spin-vector is evolved under Eqn.~\eqref{u-prop} such that,

-where as $\bo{W}$ is Hermitian, the transformation matrix is unitary.
-The norm of the spin vector is preserved as,
+is the transformation matrix which is unitary as $\bo{W}$ is Hermitian.
+The norm of the spin-vector is preserved as,

 such that, $\braket{\bo{u}}{\bo{u}}$ is conserved.
-We show this numerically in the Supplementary Material Figure S.9.
-We note that structure preservation is a weaker criteria than symplecticity, as one can derive a structure preserving but not symplectic spin-mapping algorithm utilising a Split-Liouvillian (SL) formalism.
-We algebraically show this in the Supplementary Material Section IG where we obtain a structure preserving electronic evolution but not an exact sub-Hamiltonian $H_{2, \textrm{SM}}$ evolution.
+This is shown numerically in the Supplementary Material Figure S.10.
+Structure preservation is a weaker criteria than symplecticity, as one can derive a structure preserving but not symplectic spin-mapping algorithm utilising a Split-Liouvillian (SL) formalism.
+We algebraically show this in Appendix~\ref{Spin-SL-algo} through the derivation of the spin Split-Liouvillian (Spin-SL) algorithm where we obtain a structure preserving electronic evolution but not exact sub-Hamiltonian $H_{2, \textrm{SM}}$ evolution.

 Structure preservation also results in an invariance to the overall phase of the spin-vector.
 A phase-space transformation is described by,

 which commutes with $\mathbf{T}$ for any scalar $\theta$.
 Therefore, the spin-vector evolution is unaffected by any angle shift using Eqn.~\eqref{angle-shift} and back again.